ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 4. As previously mentioned, @Extension classes and their descriptors inherits from wrappers (`PW` classes) instead of original extension points and descriptors.

-5. There are Python scripts in the _src/main/python_ project directory.
+5. Place your Python scripts in the _src/main/python_ project directory.